 While clear indicators of good performance emerge from the results, there are several factors to consider when evaluating where a company is ranked in comparison to its peers.

-- CDP performance results should be considered in conjunction with other carbon metrics to provide a more comprehensive picture of a company’s performance on mitigating climate change.
+- CDP performance results should be considered in conjunction with other climate metrics to provide a more comprehensive picture of a company’s performance on mitigating climate change.

-It’s important for data-users to keep in mind that the CDP carbon performance score is not:
+It’s important for data-users to keep in mind that the CDP climate performance score is not:

 - An assessment of the extent to which a company’s actions have reduced carbon intensity relative to other companies in its sector.